Metempsychosis -- full rpg ruleset -- work in progress

 These orbs are considered truly rare magical items that augment the power of spells at the cost of life force, not necessarily one's own.

-User can move expended heart cards and health points to supplement damage, if the heart card expended is one's own it will not be able to be healed except through rest and recovery.
+User can move expended heart cards and, more potently, Body points to supplement damage, if the heart card expended is one's own it will not be able to be healed except through rest and recovery.

 Spell creation (under revision): players can create spells by combining various effects.